 Cape Disappointment Campground and Beach

 We booked our campsite online back in March (spots fill up quickly for summer!).
-The campground is part of a state park and has a wide variety of campsites (including yurts that you can rent out!
-That would be so fun to try sometime.).
+The campground is part of a state park and has a wide variety of campsites (including yurts that you can rent out!).

 Our campsite was specifically for tent camping and had no hook ups.
 We stayed at site 166 at Campground C. It was an amazing site!
 It was much bigger than our site at Kalaloch and offered plenty of room for the girls to safely run around while we set up the tent and got dinner ready.
 Right behind our site, past the huge wall of driftwood, was the ocean!
 While we couldn’t see it very well, we could definitely hear it and I loved going asleep to the sound of the waves.